cunningcolin/spfl-analytics/README.md

 [Modern_Fitba_Player_2021.csv](https://github.com/cunningcolin/spfl-analytics/files/7009842/Modern_Fitba_Player_2021.csv)

-I start my session by loading the following packages, although some of them may be overkill
+I start my session by loading the following packages (some of them may be overkill!) and then the CSV.
+You'll need to save this down to your machine then copy and paste the folder address into the brackers after _file="_)

 ```
 library(data.table)